-Another Colgate program in the US is their “Make the U” program, a college grant program, started in partnership with the Hispanic Heritage Foundation, for US citizens and permanent residents of Hispanic heritage.
+Another Colgate program in the US is their “Make the U” program, a college grant program started in partnership with the Hispanic Heritage Foundation for US citizens and permanent residents of Hispanic heritage.
 The program awards 31 educational grants, for a total of $100,000, to graduating high school students who are headed to accredited higher education institutions in the following school year.
 Make the U has been running for 11 years and awarded a total of 373 educational grants so far.

 Colgate also has a number of environmental programs directed at reducing water use, energy use, and plastic waste, which have long-term benefits for the planet as a whole, including folks in the United States.

-Those of us who chose to buy American made products, whether we are motivated by a desire to support American jobs, to contribute to the domestic economy, or to enjoy a higher product quality, often have to deal with the same dilemma.
-Making a small one-time purchase from a company that is not American, or of a product that wasn’t made in the US, is an acceptable break for many people.
+Those of us who chose to buy American-made products, whether we are motivated by a desire to support American jobs, to contribute to the domestic economy, or to enjoy a higher product quality, often have to deal with the same dilemma.
+Making a small one-time purchase from a company that is not American or of a product that wasn’t made in the US is an acceptable break for many people.

-When it comes to products that we use every day and will be purchasing for the rest of our lives, we usually want to find a brand that we can trust to provide high-quality, American made products.
+When it comes to products that we use every day and will be purchasing for the rest of our lives, we usually want to find a brand that we can trust to provide high-quality, American-made products.
 Toothpaste is a perfect example of this type of product, so at some point, most people who regularly try to buy American are naturally going to wonder where the oldest and most popular toothpaste brands are made.

 Colgate toothpaste is a brand that started as a small, family-run American business and grew to be one of the most popular oral hygiene brands in the world.
 Like most companies with a similar story, part of Colgate’s incredible growth involved expanding to manufacture products in overseas facilities.
-Although Colgate owns and operates a number of manufacturing facilities in the United States, some of their products are made in multiple countries, while others are exclusively made in certain countries overseas.
+Although Colgate owns and operates a number of manufacturing facilities in the United States, some of its products are made in multiple countries, while others are exclusively made in certain countries overseas.

 We hope that this guide has provided some insight into which Colgate products are currently made in the United States, but if you ever feel uncertain, remember that customer service reps can typically provide all the answers if you call or email, and the labels of products that you see in stores should also contain manufacturing location information.
-If you have any further questions about where Colgate toothpaste is made let us know in the comments below.
+If you have any further questions about where Colgate toothpaste is made, let us know in the comments below.